Miami

 The Miami Fair Trade Marketplace is a unique gift shop in Coral Gables that sells products made by artisans from over 30 developing countries.
 By offering unique fair trade jewelry, women's fashion, artisan gifts, and food products made under safe working conditions, the store helps to support the standard of living for whole villages in these countries through trade rather than aid.

 Dolphin Mall is a shopping paradise for all the shopaholics out there who crave a massive selection of top-brand outlets.
 The best part is that you can easily reach this outlet from both the airport and downtown, making it a great starting point for your vacation or a last-minute treat.
-With over 240 retail outlets and name-brand discounters, Dolphin Mall is a must-visit for any serious shopper.

 For over 30 years, Bayside Marketplace has been a popular destination for shopping, dining, and entertainment.
 This two-story open-air shopping center features around 70 shops and 30 restaurants and serves as the embarkation point for several boat tours.
 The atmosphere is further enhanced by the presence of street performers and live music.